QuantEcon/reading-group-2024/notebooks/gdp_lecture/gdp_intro.md

 #### 1.4.1 Components of GDP vs. GDP Per Capita as Trends for User-Selected Country

 Using data from the World Bank, the csv file below has the consumer expenditure, government expenditure, investment expenditure, and net exports expenditure as percentages of GDP for all OECD countries.
+Data on indicators can be found [here](https://data.worldbank.org/indicator) and on country classifications by income [here](https://blogs.worldbank.org/opendata/new-world-bank-group-country-classifications-income-level-fy24).

 ```{code-cell} ipython3
 gdp_components = pd.read_csv('gdp_components_income.csv')